Super Retail Group (SUL) H2 2025 earnings summary

 Financial highlights

-Gross margin declined 50 basis points to 45.6%, with improvement in the second half.
+Gross margin declined 50 basis points to 45.6%, impacted by elevated stock loss and competitive intensity.

-Operating cash flow of $577 million, with 95% cash conversion and $63 million cash balance at year-end.
+Operating cash flow of $577 million, with 95% cash conversion and $63 million cash balance at year-end; no drawn bank debt.

 Outlook and guidance

-Entering FY 2026 in a strong financial position, with positive trading momentum in the first seven weeks (like-for-like growth 3.1%, total growth 5%).
+Entering FY26 in a strong financial position, with positive trading momentum: like-for-like sales up 3.1%, total sales up 5% in the first seven weeks.

-Targeting $155 million capex in FY26 for store development, distribution centre completion, and digital investments.
+Capex for FY26 targeted at $155 million for store development, distribution centre completion, and digital investments.

 No expectation of further special dividends unless liquidity position changes materially.